Daniel-SanchezG/VORTEX_FINAL/development_notebooks/README-notebooks.txt

-This directory contains the development notebooks of the different procedures developed.
+This directory contains the development notebooks of the different procedures.

 The code is not optimised and is likely to contain errors of various kinds.